There is a rapid increase in our Christian world today to be 'missional.'

 In 2014, I asked God to show me where He would want me to go next.
 I thought He would have put me in another rural area, in Germany.

-Instead, he brought me back to 'Little Blue Moon', in the USA.
-He brought me back to be married to a quiet, diligent, hardworking, gentle, and godly man.
+Instead, he brought me to 'Little Blue Moon', in the USA.
+He brought me here to be married to a quiet, diligent, gentle, and godly man.
 He brought me back to discover a neurological disorder with my voice.

-I remember specifically asking God to keep my thoughts on Him, the mission - one person at a time, and my life filled with the important, but little things.
+I remembered that time I had specifically asked God to keep my thoughts focused on three things: Him, the mission - one person at a time, and my life filled with the important, but little things.

-And today, I find myself in a new endeavor.
+And today, after returning at 58 to the USA, I find myself in a new endeavor.
 Bringing people the opportunity to read and meditate on the word and be in union with other Christians across denominational lines on the internet.
 Not using my voice as a teacher/mentor.
 Instead, here on the page - writing.

 Still with a heart of mentoring.

 At this moment our website (www.readthebiblewithrobyncox.com) is new (only 77 days) and young.
-It isn't anything fancy, it is nothing huge.
+It isn't anything fancy, it is nothing huge, but it is growing steadily.
 We have wonderful members that come repeatedly back to read/meditate/share.

 It is simple, faithful, regular.

-And those in search of finding a commitment to going into His Word on a regular basis with others (because they desire to build a loving community across denominations, and/or they are unable to be involved in a physical community due to time constraints, family commitments, or health issues) - will find a safe haven here on this membership website.
+And those in search of finding a commitment to going into His Word on a regular basis with others (because they desire to intentionally seek God daily, to build a loving community across denominations, and/or they are unable to be involved in a physical community due to time constraints, family commitments, or health issues) - will find a safe haven here on this membership website.

 So, I am called in this moment to remain faithful on a daily basis.

-Bringing the bible daily; one verse, or chapter, or book at time, with ideas on how to read/meditate/hide in hearts, the word of God to those that have joined our community.
+Bringing daily; one verse, or chapter, or book at time, with ideas on how to read/meditate/hide in hearts, the word of God to those that have joined our community.

 Praying with and for them.
 Something that God has gifted me in.
 It is a 'red prayer chair moment'...